dibalokechanda/dibalokechanda.github.io/_posts/2023-09-05-a-reference-guide-to-deep-learning-in-pytorch-blog.md

 Note that this should be done if your architectures defined in those files are radically different from each other.
 If the difference is couple of layers depending on a bunch of choices, you are better off with a single `model.py` and using ModuleDict or ModuleList combined with if-elif-else blocks.

+Also, another disclaimer you should only move to a multi-file appproach for your architecture if you model is too complex.
+If it is a simple model breaking it down into multiple files will cause more annoyance.

 ## Code organization